 If you’ve never been to the tropics, you can officially cross into them by visiting the Tropic of Capricorn.
 It’s 12km north of Mopani Rest Camp.

-We hope you enjoy the attractions Kruger Park has to offer.
+We hope you enjoy the primary attractions Kruger Park has to offer.
 They’ll keep you entertained!